sst/sst/www/docs/constructs/Api.md

 });
 ```

-### Adding catch-all route
+### Adding a catch-all route

-You can create a `$default` route that acts as a catch-all for requests that don't match any other routes.
+To add a catch-all route, add a route called `$default`.
+This will catch requests that don't match any other routes.

 ```js {5}
 new Api(this, "Api", {